arduino/docs-content/content/arduino-cloud/01.getting-started/10.iot-cloud-micropython/content.md

 If the code is not working, there are some common issues we can troubleshoot:

 - Make sure MicroPython >= 1.2 is installed on your board.
-- Check the Wi-Fi credentials in the `secrets.py` file.
+- Check the Wi-Fi® credentials in the `secrets.py` file.
 - Ensure the device ID and Cloud password in the `secrets.py` file match with what is registered on the IoT Cloud.
-- Make sure your IoT Cloud "thing" is correctly set up and your device is assigned to it.
+- Make sure your IoT Cloud Thing is correctly set up and your device is assigned to it.